MalibuTechTeam/mbt_malisling/README.md

 * Flashlight working on back
 * Jamming chance based on weapon state
 * Equipped weapon drops on death
+* Export for dropping equipped weapon from hands
 * Throw weapons away ad turn them into drops
 * Easily config script with your own event to fit your needs
 * Customizable weapon position
-* Customizable weapon position for jobs
+* Customizable weapon position for jobs and gender
 * Customizable animations
 * Customizable jamming chance
 * Customizable throwing power (based on weapon groups)